zackees/open-webdriver/README.md

 # open-webdriver

-## The simplest and easiest way to get a scriptable chrome browser running using selenium webdriver running.
+## The simplest and easiest way to get a scriptable chrome browser running using selenium webdriver.

 Note that this package uses a pinned dependency for urllib3 and should be installed in an isolated environment.